Congrats on getting your Casa Node 2!

 To connect to your node via Tor, you'll need to download a Tor browser here.
 When you open the Tor browser, simply take the Tor connection code you copy from the setup window, and paste it into your Tor browser.

 Next, you can choose to set up your seed phrase.
-It's very important that you write these words down and keep them safe and secret - it's your backup to the Bitcoin on your node!
+It's very important that you write these words down and keep them safe and secret.
+They're your backup for the bitcoin on your node!

-We recommend setting up your Casa Node 2 as a completely new device - that means if you have a Casa Node 1, you should not input the seed phrase from your Casa Node 1 into your Casa Node 2 - The Casa Node 2 should have a new, fresh seed phrase backup!
+We recommend setting up your Casa Node 2 as a completely new device.
+That means if you have a Casa Node 1, you should not enter the seed phrase from your Casa Node 1 into your Casa Node 2.
+The Casa Node 2 should have a new, fresh seed phrase backup!

 Please note that the backup seed phrase you write down will restore BTC funds on your node in the event of a node failure, but it will not restore funds that you put into Lightning channels.